-In June 2009, the FASB issued SFAS No. 168, The FASB Accounting Standards Codification and the Hierarchy of Generally Accepted Accounting Principles - a replacement of FASB Statement No. 162.
-SFAS No. 168 establishes the FASB Accounting Standards Codification as the source of authoritative accounting principles and the framework for selecting the principles used in the preparation of financial statements of nongovernmental entities that are presented in conformity with generally accepted accounting principles in the United States.
-This SFAS is effective for our interim reporting period ending on September 30, 2009.
-This SFAS is not expected to have a material impact on our consolidated financial position, results of operations or cash flows.
+In June 2009, the FASB established authorized guidance relating to accounting principles and the framework for selecting the principles used in the preparation of financial statements of nongovernmental entities that are presented in conformity with generally accepted accounting principles in the United States.
+The implementation of this guidance in the quarter ended September 30, 2009 did not have any impact on our consolidated financial position, results of operations or cash flows.

-In May 2009, the FASB issued SFAS No. 165, Subsequent Events, to be effective for interim and annual financial periods ending after June 15, 2009.
-This statement does not materially change the existing guidance but introduces the concept of financial statements being available to be issued.
+In May 2009, the FASB issued authoritative guidance related to subsequent events.
+This new guidance does not materially change the existing guidance, but introduces the concept of financial statements being available to be issued.
 It requires the disclosure of the date through which an entity has evaluated subsequent events and the basis for that date, that is, whether that date represents the date the financial statements were issued or were available to be issued.
 This disclosure should alert all users of financial statements that an entity has not evaluated subsequent events after that date in the set of financial statements being presented.
-We adopted the disclosure requirement of this SFAS starting the first quarer of fiscal 2010.
+We adopted this guidance starting the first quarter of fiscal 2010.